Dirta Science is a theme for the Python3

 - Data modelling

-Typically, these tasks begin sequentially but can easily be retread when things change, e.g. business requirements, or challenges arise, e.g. limitations of deployment enviroment.
-These kind of changes affect the “discovery process” because they impact:
+Typically, these tasks begin sequentially but can easily be retread when things change, e.g. business requirements, or challenges arise, e.g. limitations of deployment environment.
+These kinds of changes affect the “discovery process” because they impact:

 - Data captured